Rushikeshlawand/My_Notes/Intetview Preparations/SQL.md

   | Table     |  | Records   |  | Table    |
   +-----------+  +-----------+  +----------+
 ```
-# What is a Database?

-A Database is defined as a structured form of data storage in a computer or a collection of data in an organized manner and can be accessed in various ways.
-It is also the collection of schemas, tables, queries, views, etc. Databases help us with easily storing, accessing, and manipulating data held on a computer.
-The Database Management System allows a user to interact with the database.
 # Does SQL support programming language features?

 It is true that SQL is a language, but it does not support programming as it is not a programming language; it is a command language.
 We do not have conditional statements in SQL like for loops or if..else; we only have commands that we can use to query, update, delete, etc., data in the database.
 SQL allows us to manipulate data in a database.

 # Data Types in SQL

 | Data Type  | Description                                             | Example                 |